- Brand name

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-Your doctor, however, may have prescribed RIVOTRIL for another purpose.
+Your doctor, however, may have prescribed Rivotril for another reason.

 This medicine is available only with a doctor's prescription.